-You do not pay a separate monthly plan premium for Geisinger Gold Preferred Enhanced Rx (PPO).
+As a member of our plan, you pay a monthly plan premium.
+For 2025, the monthly premium for Geisinger Gold Preferred Enhanced Rx (PPO) is \$35.

 Section 4.2 Monthly Medicare Part B Premium

 Many members are required to pay other Medicare premiums